-For session or conversation scoped entity bean components, Seam automatically forces replication to occur by calling setAttribute() once in every request.
-This strategy is not efficient, so session or conversation scope entity beans should be used with care.
+For session or conversation scoped entity bean components, Seam automatically forces replication to occur by calling setAttribute() once in every request, unless the (conversation-scoped) entity is currently associated with a Seam-managed persistence context, in which case no replication is needed.
+This strategy is not necessarily efficient, so session or conversation scope entity beans should be used with care.
 You can always write a stateful session bean or JavaBean component to "manage" the entity bean instance.
 For example,